wlperry/umd_biostats/ecostats_lectures/lecture_03/03_01_lecture_powerpoint.html.md

 ::::: columns
 ::: {.column width="60%"}
+To tranform data to a "normal" distribution we can use the following transformations...

 -   **Log transformation**: When data are right-skewed or follow multiplicative rather than additive processes
 -   **Square root transformation**: For count data or data where